 - Identification of any detrimental effects the development may have on the existing community

-Hea 06 should be undertaken at RIBA Stage 2 (initial concept design) to ensure that its recommendations can be incorporated into the building design.
+Hea 06 should be undertaken at RIBA Stage 2 (initial concept design).
+This ensures that its recommendations can be incorporated into the building design.
 There is a clarification that elements of Hea 06 can be achieved later if the SQSS confirms that the implementation of security measures has not been ‘restricted, impaired or are not possible as a result of their later involvement’.

 The requirement under Hea 06 to consult with stakeholders such as the local police representative in the form of the Designing Out Crime Officer (DOCO) or Counter Terrorism Security Advisor (CTSA) ensures that up-to-date information on specific local and emerging crime types and criminal methods can be included.
 As the DOCO is a planning consultee, early engagement with them via a security consultant is recommended anyway.